wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/white-labeling.rst

 To use your own logos modify these settings:

-#. ``customization.logo.app`` has a limit of 1MB and replaces the logo in the Wazuh modules menu located below the breadcrumbs.
+#. ``customization.logo.app`` has a limit of 1MB and replaces the logo in the Wazuh modules menu located below the breadcrumbs.  **Suggested size: width 300 pixels and height 70 pixels.**

-#. ``customization.logo.sidebar`` has a limit of 1MB and replaces the square logo.
+#. ``customization.logo.sidebar`` has a limit of 1MB and replaces the left navigation menu square logo. **Suggested size: width 80 pixels and height 80 pixels.**

-#. ``customization.logo.healthcheck`` has a limit of 4 lines and is printed in the top right corner of the PDF reports.
+#. ``cuomization.logo.healthcheck`` has a limit of 1MB and replaces the logo on top of health-check routine of the app. **Suggested size: width 300 pixels and height 70 pixels.**

 .. thumbnail:: ../../images/kibana-app/features/white-labeling/custom-branding-settings.png
   :align: center